Are you trying to figure out what to bring to Disney World? Well, look no further as this comprehensive list should have you set up in no time!

 This one’s important if you’re coming from abroad.
 Different countries have different outlet designs, so if you want to charge your electronics you will need an international travel plug!

 You’ll quickly find that buying food and drink at Disney adds up – even with a meal plan!
 The Florida sun gets HOT, so to avoid getting dehydrated, pack a filter bottle that you can regularly fill up at water coolers.
 Bringing along a filtered water bottle is by far the cheapest way to get water at the parks, as repeatedly buying bottled water for the whole family is just a cost you don’t want to be thinking about.

 Sunscreen is important all the time, but it’s especially important if you’re spending hours in the sun.
 As most of Disney World is outside, you’ll want to pack a high factor (at least SPF30, but preferably SPF50) in your park bag to avoid burning.
-Keep reapplying this throughout the day to ensure you’re protected all day long!
+Keep reapplying throughout the day to ensure you’re protected all day long!

 Okay, so the Disney parks are clean, but they’re not faultless.
 With so many people passing through each day, it gets germy.
 To avoid picking up a nasty bug, add hand sanitizer to your “what to bring to Disney World” checklist and apply it throughout the day.
 Any alcohol-based one should be fine!